 To join or add an organization after completing the sign-up process, click Organizations on the top right-hand menu under your avatar:

-On Codacy Cloud, organization owners control if team members need an approval before joining their organizations.
+On Codacy Cloud, organization admins control if team members need an approval before joining their organizations.

 Adding people to your organization#

-On Codacy Cloud, organization owners can also add team members to their organization on Codacy.
-This is useful to allow Codacy to analyze commits to private repositories by contributors who haven't signed up to Codacy or joined the organization yet.
+On Codacy Cloud, organization admins can also add teammates to their organization on Codacy.
+This is useful to allow Codacy to analyze commits to private repositories by committers who haven't signed up to Codacy or joined the organization yet.